reineimi/comics-index/README.md

 > [!TIP]
 > Guide on how to run Lua files on Windows <a href='https://github.com/reineimi/lua-on-windows' target='_blank'>can be viewed here</a>.

+# IMPORTANT NOTE
+This version uses the online version of the Va2 library.
+For the offline version, head to: [("local" branch)](https://github.com/reineimi/comics-index/tree/local)

 ## Usage
 ```
 1. Put this script in the directory of the